68 Years · 45,000+ Members In Over 25 Countries

 "Most people talk to themselves far more negatively than they would ever talk to anyone else."

-The internal critic is often the harshest voice in the room — and the least accurate.
+The internal critic is often the harshest voice in the room (and, perhaps, the least accurate).
 Leaders who develop awareness of their own self-talk tend to make better decisions under pressure, take smarter risks, and recover from setbacks faster.

 Read more →